vandium-io/vandium-node/README.md

 }
 ```

-The object located inside S3 must be a valid JSON file and can contain configuration parameters as described in this document.
+The object located inside S3 must be a valid JSON file that contains configuration parameters as described in this document (__see Figure A__).

 ## NPM Warnings